AbhiSingam/SinShell/README.md

     * prompt is run at the start of the shell loop and displays the username, system name and current directory.
     * prompt is implemented in "prompt.c" and "prompt.h"

+## Signal Handling:
+- `Ctrl+C`
+    * Ctrl+C will interrupt any running foreground process with the SIGINT signal.
+    * Ctrl+C will NOT interrupt the shell itself and will not exit the shell.
+- `Ctrl+Z`
+    * Ctrl+Z will push any running foreground process to the background and will change it's state from running to stopped.

 ## Other things to note:
 - `';' separated commands`
     * SinShell is equipped to execute multiple ';' separated commands
 - `Handling extra white space`
     * SinShell is equipped to handle extra spaces(' ') and tabs('\t') in commands
+- `I/O Redirection`
+    * SinShell supports I/O redirection using '>', '>>' and '<'.
+    * '>' overwrites the output file and creates the output file (with permissions 644) if it doesn't exist.
+    * '>>' appends to the output file and creates the output file (with permissions 644) if it doesn't exist.
+    * '<' redirects a given input file as the input (STDIN) of a certain command.
+- `Piping`
+    * SinShell suppports piping between commands using the '|' character.
+    * if two commands are run with a pipe in between them (i.e. "<command 1> | <command 2>"), then the STDOUT of command 1 is piped/redirected to the STDIN of command 2.
+    * SinShell also supports the use of both piping and redirection simultaneously.
+For any command, I/O redirection has a higher priority than redirection using piping.